Giacomo Bianconi: Life

-Father Bianconi once knelt before a crucifix and experienced doubts about his personal salvation and at that moment blood spurted from it which led to the voice of Jesus Christ tell the priest that the blood was a sign that he would be saved.
+Father Bianconi once knelt before a crucifix and experienced doubts about his personal salvation and at that moment blood spurted from it which led to the voice of Jesus Christ to tell the priest that the blood was a sign that he would be saved.
 On another occasion his mother was so shocked at the poor condition of his habit that she gave him the funds needed to purchase another though her son wanted to purchase a crucifix for his cell.
 But his mother reminded him he had to purchase a habit instead with Bianconi assuring her that the garment he wore before her was the one he purchased using her gift.

 Bianconi died on 22 August 1301.
 Both Saint George and Saint Dominic appeared to him as he died as well as the Madonna who he believed would take him to Heaven.
 Before he died he brought fresh water to his cell so he and his companions could drink but ended up drinking wine when the water turned into it.

 His remains were buried in San Giorgio though his remains were later relocated in 1302 to the counter-façade of Ss.
 Domenico e Giacomo to the left of the entrance.
 Pope Boniface IX offered a papal indulgence to those who venerated his remains during the first week of the fifth month in 1397 as an impetus for potential sainthood.
 His remains were moved again in 1589 and for the final time to a gilded bronze urn on the high altar in 1686.